Henry Gunter: Death and legacy

-Henry Gunter died on the 23 July 2007.
+Henry Gunter died on 23 July 2007.

-Methodist reverend Vicky Atkinson, a community leader which had lived in the same area as Gunter and knew him personally, said that Gunter "was a person who stuck by his principles and, as well as being an activist and very political, was also well read and articulate."
-She also went onto say that he "was a good man.
+Methodist reverend Vicky Atkinson, a community leader who had lived in the same area as Gunter and knew him personally, said that Gunter "was a person who stuck by his principles and, as well as being an activist and very political, was also well read and articulate."
+She went on to say that he "was a good man.
 He will be missed by a lot of people."

-The Communist Party of Britain (CPB) the continuation of the original Communist Party of Great Britain (CPGB) which Gunter had been a member of, wrote Henry Gunter's short biography and described him as one of the party's "many unsung heroes".
+The Communist Party of Britain (CPB) the continuation of the original Communist Party of Great Britain (CPGB), of which Gunter had been a member, wrote Henry Gunter's short biography and described him as one of the party's "many unsung heroes".

-Unite the Union included Henry Gunter in their 2014 Black History Month list of honoured British and Irish civil rights leaders.
+Unite the Union included Gunter in their 2014 Black History Month list of honoured British and Irish civil rights leaders.

 Research papers connected to Henry Gunter are contained in the Wolfson Centre for Archival Research, held under the name "MS 2165".